Southern Cross University

 Courses requiring special entry procedures/tertiary prerequisites

-SCU offers many courses by distance education through direct application to the University.
-Visit Distance and Online Education on the SCU website.
+Southern Cross University offers many courses online through direct application to the University.
+Visit the SCU website for more information.

 Aboriginal and Torres Strait Islander applicants

 Indigenous Australian applicants who believe they may not meet the usual admission requirements are invited to a testing and assessment program for consideration for admission to their preferred course.
-For information contact IASS (Indigenous Australian Student Services), email iass or phone 1800 769 763.
+For information, email Indigenous Australian Student Services (IASS) or phone 1800 626 481.

-SCU recognises qualifications from TAFE institutes and other educational providers including SAE Creative Media Institute (School of Audio Engineering) in formal agreements that grant credit toward a number of SCU courses.
-Visit Recognition of Prior Learning at SCU.
+Southern Cross University recognises qualifications from TAFE institutes and other educational providers in formal agreements that grant credit toward a number of courses.
+Visit the SCU website for more information.

 Student support services